 He reminisces a small anecdote and then follows on to say:

-I read this book many years ago and this answer got me into the world of statistics in trading today.
+I read this book many years ago, and this answer got me into the world of statistics and trading today.

-The point Larry is trying to make here is that even though he has his strategy, he doesn’t want focus on the individual outcome of a trade nor try to predict it.
-Instead he assesses a larger population (e.g. more realised trades) to make any assumption or conclusion.
+The point Larry is trying to make here is that even though he has his strategy, he doesn’t want to focus on the individual outcome of a trade nor try to predict it.
+Instead, he assesses a larger population (e.g. more realised trades) to make any assumption or conclusion.

 We’ve all heard the game of coin toss…

 I won’t beat a dead horse on this point.
 In the game of coin toss and considering probabilities, the odds of getting heads over tails on one toss is a 50/50 split.
-That is if you only play the game once.
-If however I asked you what the odds are that heads comes up over tails and we tossed it 10 times, what would your answer be?
+That is, if you only play the game once.
+However, if I asked you what the odds are that heads lands over tails, and we tossed ten times, what would your answer be?

 Now play this same game a million times.
-What’s the odds of heads coming up over tails… Much closer to 50/50.
+What’s the odds of heads coming up over tails?
+You’ll notice it’s much closer to 50/50.

-Traders dump trading strategies for a myriad of reasons but more common than not they dump them because of the above i’m alluding to.
-You as a trader might suffer 10 losses in a row.
-You’ve then dumped it but Joe Bloggs keeps trading it and hits a 30 win streak.
+Traders dump trading strategies for a myriad of reasons but more common than not they dump them because of this reason.
+You as a trader might suffer ten losses in a row.
+You’ve then dumped it, but Joe Bloggs keeps trading and hits a 30 trade win streak.

-Now you might be thinking; well yea, that’s easier said than done to continue trading after 10 losses in a row, but man it doesn’t feel comfortable… My answer to this is: that’s because you don’t know enough about your strategy to trade it through choppy periods with confidence.
+Now you might be thinking; “well yeah, that’s easier said than done to continue trading after ten losses in a row, but man, it doesn’t feel comfortable…” That’s because you don’t know enough about your strategy to trade it through choppy periods with confidence.

 Armed to the teeth, locked and loaded…

-Would you confidently go to war with no prior extensive combat training or understanding of weapon handling… If you were enlisted you’d have to but I can only imagine how unconfident you’d feel (petrified!).
+Would you confidently go to war with no prior combat training or understanding of weapon handling?
+If you enlisted you’d have to, but I can only imagine how unconfident you’d feel (petrified!).

-Thankfully our lives aren’t on the line so the analogy is a little heavy for sure but either way I’m hoping you see my point.
+Thankfully our lives aren’t on the line so the analogy is a little heavy but either way, I’m hoping you see my point.

-Why would anyone trade a strategy but not fully understand what kind of distribution of wins and losses might come around in future “samples”.
-What kind of draw-down is plausible (and beyond what you might have seen in back-tests too…), what kind of standard deviation (volatility) is expected etc.
+Why would anyone trade a strategy but not fully understand what kind of distribution of wins and losses might come around in future “samples”?
+What kind of draw-down is plausible (and beyond what you might have seen in back-tests…), what kind of standard deviation (volatility) is expected etc?

-The more you know about what elements comprise a profitable trading strategy the more in control and confident you are.
+The more you know about what elements comprise a profitable trading strategy, the more in control and confident you are.
 The more in control you are, the more you’re indirectly improving your psychology in trading.
-The more you have a grip on the psychology the more you can focus your energy into strategy development.
-The more you focus on strategy development the more likely you are to be making money…
+The more you have a grip on the psychology, the more you can focus your energy on strategy development.
+The more you focus on strategy development, the more likely you are to be making money!

-There are several major facets to profitable trading and I am only grazing over one of them above (or rather, highlighting a common mistake people make!).
+There are several major facets to profitable trading, and I am only grazing over one of them here (or rather, highlighting a common mistake people make!).
 Trading is as much about discovering these facets as it is about bringing all the pieces together.
 The discovery part is about wading through mountains of information online and trying to interpret whether it’s helpful or not.
-This can take years…. seriously… years of going round in circles.
+This can take years (seriously years), of going round in circles.